mantil-io/go-lambda-examples/pt2/README.md

 The Gateway access logs will be stored in a [CloudWatch log group](terraform/api.tf#L13-L16). */aws/vendedlogs* is a required prefix for services that create a vast number of [log groups](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AWS-logs-and-resource-policy.html).

 API Gateway can have multiple [stages](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-stages.html) with different configurations (for example, dev beta prod...).
 Here we will only use the *\$default* stage.
 It is a reserved name for the stage which is served from the base of our API's URL.
-Stages and stage deployments can be powerful concepts but you should reserve them for more complicated scenarios.
-Until then, stick to the *\$default* stage and [automatic deployment](terraform/api.tf#L23).
+API Gateway stages and stage deployments can be powerful concepts but you should reserve them for more complicated scenarios.
+Until then, stick to the *\$default* stage and [automatic API Gateway deployment](terraform/api.tf#L23).

 In [*access_log_settings*](terraform/api.tf#L24-L38) we are configuring where to send access logs and how they will look.